-The joint procurement process will enhance competition for organic waste processing services in the Gippsland region, as the combination of volumes by the Councils will incentivise additional service providers to bid and compete to provide the Services.
+The joint procurement process will enhance competition for waste and resource recovery services in the Gippsland region, as the combination of volumes and services by the Councils will incentivise additional service providers to bid and compete to provide the Services.
 An individual council on its own can only provide smaller waste quantities which would not attract the same level and type of service providers.